learn-co-curriculum/react-hooks-use-effect-lab/README.md

 # React useEffect Lab

+## Learning Goals

+- Use the `useEffect` hook with the dependencies array
+- Use a cleanup function with `useEffect` to stop background processes

 ## Overview

 In the labs for this section, we're going to be building a trivia app!
 The first